-This is like an introduction to everything you are about to put forward.
-Don’t start it with, “To Whom it May Concern” like you will be apt to doing.
-Instead, personalize it.
-Mention the name of who you’re sending it to, or at least the name of the company.
-Try to make a connection with the publisher.
-Then, talk about your novel.
-Include the title, word count, and genre to inform the publishers of where your novel fits.
+Don’t start it with, “To Whom it May Concern,” no matter how tempting (or easy) that may seem.
+Instead, take the time to personalize it.
+Mention the name of the person you’re sending it to or at least the name of the company.
+After you make that more personal connection publisher, talk about your manuscript.
+Include the title, word count, and genre to inform the publishers where your work fits.

 The sound bite!
 Now, what exactly is a sound bite?
 The sound bite is an interesting clip from your story designed to hook the reader.
 It is not a summary or a synopsis.
 The sound bite is supposed to attract the agent/publisher and make him or her want to learn more about your story.
 Have this be a hook to draw the publisher to your manuscript.
 It can be a simple sentence or even a question.